 She received a Bachelor degree from Indiana University and a Law degree from Indiana University School of Law.
 She graduated summa cum laude in 2004 with a Master of Divinity from Boston University School of Theology.

-During her ministry, Bishop Easterling served as co-chair of the Board of Global Ministries, and as a delegate to the 2012 and 2016 General and Jurisdictional Conferences.
+During her ministry, Bishop Easterling served as co-chair of the Board of Ordained Ministry for the New England Conference, and as a delegate to the 2012 and 2016 General and Jurisdictional Conferences.
 She is a published author and frequent teacher and speaker.

 She is described as an inquisitive, collaborative and transformational leader.